Westat

-Westat is an employee-owned professional services corporation located in Rockville, Maryland.
-It provides research services to government agencies and businesses and conducts research studies in behavioral health & health policy, clinical trials, education, public health & epidemiology, social policy & economics and transportation.
+Westat is an employee-owned professional services corporation located in Bethesda, Maryland.
+It provides research services to government agencies and businesses and conducts research studies in behavioral health and health policy, clinical trials, education, public health and epidemiology, social policy and economics and transportation.

 History

 Westat Inc. began as a partnership in 1961 with co-founders Edward C. Bryant, a University of Wyoming statistics professor, and two former students, James Daley and Donald King.
 In 1963, the company was incorporated.
 Bryant served as the company's first president until 1978 when Joseph Hunt took over as president for the next 32 years.

 In 1978, the company established the Employee Stock Ownership Plan (ESOP), which allowed employees to own stock in the company.

-In 1981, Westat moved to its present location in Rockville, Maryland.
+In 1981, Westat moved to its location in Rockville, Maryland.

 In May 2011, James E. Smith, became president and CEO of the company.
 Graham Kalton, stepped down as chairman of the board in 2019, and was replaced by Smith.
 Scott Royal, became the CEO and President of the company in March 2020.

 In June 2023, Renee F. Slobasky succeeded Smith as board chair.

+On December 1, 2025 Westat moved to its current location in Bethesda, Maryland.